DIMEJI-HOT/Sql-Portfolio/motor-vehicle-theft-analysis/README.md

 ---

-## 📋 Analytical Questions
+## 📊 Motor Vehicle Theft Analysis Questions

-### 🚘 Vehicle Insights
+### 🚗 Vehicle Characteristics & Target Patterns

+* How many vehicles were stolen overall?
+* How many vehicles were stolen by vehicle type?
-* What is the total number of stolen vehicles recorded?
+* What are the top 5 most stolen makes?
-* Which vehicle categories experience the highest theft frequency?
-* Which brands are most frequently targeted?
+* What colors are most commonly stolen?
-* How does theft distribution vary by vehicle color?
-* Which combinations of make and production year are most vulnerable?
+* Which make and model year combination is most targeted?
-* How are thefts distributed across luxury vs standard vehicle types?
+* What is the breakdown of vehicle types by make type (Luxury or Standard)?
-* How many unique brands are affected?
+* How many unique makes are affected by vehicle theft?

+---

-### 🌍 Regional & Demographic Analysis
+### 🌍 Location-Based Analysis

-* How does vehicle theft vary across regions?
+* How many vehicles were stolen in each region?
-* Which countries record the highest theft cases?
+* Which country has the highest number of vehicle thefts?
-* Which regions have the highest luxury vehicle theft?
+* Which regions have the highest thefts for luxury vehicles only?
-* Is there a relationship between population density and theft volume?
-* Which regions combine high population with high theft risk?
+* Which regions with the highest population density experience the most thefts?

+---

-### 📆 Time & Trend Analysis
+### 📅 Time-Based Analysis

-* How does theft vary by vehicle production year?
+* What is the trend of vehicle thefts by model year?
-* Which months show peak theft activity?
+* Which month has the highest number of thefts?
-* What trends are observed over the years?
+* What is the trend of thefts over time by year?

-* Are there seasonal theft patterns?
+---

-### ⚖️ Comparative & Metrics Analysis
+### ⚖️ Comparative & Statistical Analysis

 * Are luxury vehicles stolen more than standard vehicles?
 * What is the average age of stolen vehicles?
-* What is the average population of high-theft regions?
+* What is the average population of regions where vehicles are stolen?
-* Which vehicle segments are most at risk?

 ---